About the IBD Registry

 We collect and analyse patient data to help improve treatment and care for people with IBD.
 Our data can also be used to support vital research.

-We are a not-for-profit organisation, owned by the British Society of Gastroenterology, the Royal College of Physicians and Crohn’s & Colitis UK.
-We were formed in 2012 by a group of consultant gastroenterologists (senior IBD doctors) to help provide a better picture of IBD in the UK.
+We are a not-for-profit organisation owned by the Royal College of Physicians.
+We were founded as a company in 2019 by the Royal College of Physicians working together with the British Society of Gastroenterology and Crohn’s & Colitis UK.
+We were originally formed in 2012 by a group of consultant gastroenterologists (senior IBD doctors) to help provide a better picture of IBD in the UK.
 Now we have more than 100 hospitals sharing data with us, with a database of over 82,000 patient records.
 Find out more about who we are.